wgtdkp/matrix-basic/readme.md

  * it supports (main element) gauss elimination and (main element) triangular decomposition.
- * as a study tool, it supports to give out the calculation steps with a optional argument "step", like:
+ * as a study tool, it supports to give out the calculation steps with an optional argument "step", like:

 	```$ ./mym gauss .\input\m.txt step```